VaclavElias/vaclavelias.github.io/_drafts/2021-05-24-visual-studio-advance.md

 ## 1. Solution vs Project
 Depends on your circumstances and your team workflow, you might find different (sometimes confusing) folder structure patterns.

-Projects can be in different physical locations on your drive and your solution is referencing them wherever the projects are.
-You can have also multiple solutions ***.sln** if you need to reference/view projects in different ways.
-Many projects will be grouped together is their parent folder.
+VS Projects can be in different physical locations on your drive and your VS Solution is referencing them wherever the projects are.
+You can also have multiple solutions ***.sln** if you need to reference/view projects in different ways.
+Many projects will be grouped together in their parent folder.

 Your solution projects might be independent from each other or some of them might have dependencies.
 The circular dependencies are not allowed and it is an anti-pattern.

-There are many ways how to organise your solution.
-If you work in the team or alone the consistency is important.
+There are many ways to organise your solution.
+If you work in a team or alone, consistency is important.

 See some basic folder structure examples:

-**Example 1 - Projects in one repository - Mono-repo**
+### Example 1 - Projects in one repository - Mono-repo

-This example is showing independant projects with no dependencies, which are grouped together in the **api-bureau.sln** solution.
+This example is showing independent projects with no project dependencies, which are grouped together in the **api-bureau.sln** solution.
 The intention might be to extract a common library which will be used by all projects.
 All projects are in the same repository to simplify a workflow for the small team who needs to work across all projects.
 ```
 /api-bureau
 /api-bureau/api-bureau.sln